-Insurtech startups often partner with larger insurers; and the benefits of this can be obvious – partnering with the disruptor (the start up) can enable the larger insurer to maintain modernity without being compromised in the market.
+Insurtech startups often partner with larger insurers, and the benefits of this can be obvious – partnering with the disruptor (the startup) can enable the larger insurer to maintain modernity without being compromised in the market.
 The insurtechs benefit from significant investment too.
 However, partnering with insurtechs may not be how insurers want to innovate.

 There’s a lot of testing involved

-Greenfield, as it’s new and from scratch, involved a lot of testing to- get right.
+Greenfield, as it’s new and from scratch, involves a lot of testing to get right.
 Without the foundation of a solid system, you may not be constrained – but some insurers may need these boundaries in order to operate among their own ecosystem efficiently.
 Without the capability to test, retest, and test some more – insurers will have problems further down the line with keeping up with changes in the market and customer base.

 A new way of thinking is a must